 - Students Work Together - Students compare and discuss answers with a partner or with a team.
 I generally prefer partner work in math, but if the problem is really challenging, I allow the entire team to talk it over and work it out together.
 If students realize that their answer was wrong, they may change it, but they must show the work to go with their new solution.
 They don't all have to agree, but each person should be prepared to explain his or her answer.

 - Class Discusses Solutions - Reveal the answer to the class and call on students to share how they solved the problem.
 Instead of focusing on a single "right" way, challenge your class to come up with as many ways to solve it as possible.
 Allow different students to hold up their dry erase boards or place them under a document camera as they explain their solutions.
 If students are required to record an answer in a journal or on a worksheet, allow time to do this now, without talking to anyone.

 - Repeat steps 1-4 - If time allows, complete the entire sequence with another math word problem.

 Even if your students record the answers on a worksheet, the answers are not a true assessment of their skills.
 You still need to assign independent math problems on a regular basis.
 Doing so holds students accountable, not only for completing the work, but for learning the skill.

 For more problem-solving strategies and information, read my blog post on this topic on Corkboard Connections.
 You'll find a link there to a free webinar on Daily Math Problem Solving.
-You might also consider attending my summer workshop, The Dynamic Duo: Putting the Punch in Math Instruction, because I teach the CPS model in depth in that session.

 Do you use cooperative learning in your math class?
 What are your favorite strategies?
 Do you think it's possible to do too much cooperative learning?
 I'd love to hear your thoughts!